• Skip to primary navigation

 Sabudana vada in a plate with chutney

-Sabudana Vada is a traditional Maharashtrian snack made from tapioca pearls (sago), potatoes, peanuts, herbs and spices.
-These sago fritters are addictive!
-This is vegan, gluten-free, and simple fasting recipe.
+Sabudana Vada is a traditional Maharashtrian snack made from tapioca pearls (sago), potatoes, peanuts, herbs, and spices.
+These sago fritters are delicious!
+This is a vegan, gluten-free, and simple fasting recipe.

 Dahi Vada